By Mike Fedel

 Bob said living with his wife’s ADHD sometimes makes him feel like Charlie Brown.
 Lucy is holding that football.
 He knows she’ll pull it away when he tries to kick it, but he does it anyway.
 Maybe this time it will be different.

 The best answer we’ve come up with is that it helps to accept that it IS a roller coaster.
-It helps knowing that the low points are only temporary.
+It helps to know that the low points are only temporary.
 But when things are going well, you can’t expect it to last forever.

 The most helpful advice seemed to be this: accept highs and lows.
 Be realistic about what you can expect from your partner.